William Carey University: History

+In 1953, the Mississippi Baptist Convention voted to make the college coeducational, which necessitated a new name.
+In 1954, the board of trustees selected the name William Carey College in honor of William Carey, the 18th-century English linguist whose decades of missionary activity in India earned him international recognition as the "Father of Modern Missions."

 In 1968, William Carey announced a merger with the Mather School of Nursing in New Orleans.

 In 1976, the college purchased the Gulf Coast Military Academy campus in Gulfport.
 The beachfront property was devastated by Hurricane Katrina in August 2005 and classes were held in other facilities until the William Carey University-Tradition Campus opened in August 2009.
 Located off Highway 67 in Biloxi, it is the center of the 4,800-acre Tradition Planned Community.

 On August 14, 2006, William Carey University celebrated its centennial.
 This day also marked the transition of William Carey College to William Carey University.

 On January 21, 2017, the William Carey University College of Osteopathic Medicine was severely damaged after being struck by an EF3 tornado, as was nearly every building on campus.

 Accreditation

 William Carey University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award bachelor's, master's, specialist and doctoral degrees.
 It is also accredited by the International Assembly for Collegiate Business Education (IACBE) for its business and management programs offered through the School of Business.

 The William Carey University College of Osteopathic Medicine is the 29th osteopathic medical school in the United States.
 Upon the graduation of its inaugural class in 2014, the school was fully accredited by the American Osteopathic Association's Commission on Osteopathic College Accreditation.

 William Carey University's School of Business has the following degree programs accredited by the International Assembly for Collegiate Business Education: Master of Business Administration, Bachelor of Science in Business Administration with concentrations in: Accounting, Finance, Computer Information Systems, Management/Marketing, Workforce Training and Management.